tsunglintsai/WorldSearch/README.md

 WorldSearch
 ===========

-real time searching 110k english words
+This is a demo app for searching 110k english words in real time

 <img src="https://raw.github.com/tsunglintsai/WorldSearch/master/UI.png"/>